-Miscellaneous income refers to gain on sale of non-current assets, fair value gains on FVTPL, marketing fees and other.
+Miscellaneous income refers to gain on sale of non-current assets, marketing fees and others.

 Miscellaneous expenses pertain to amortization of discounts on security deposits, bank charges, impairment loss on receivables and other related fees.

 27. SALARIES AND EMPLOYEE BENEFITS